Statistics 511

 final.
 There will also be some in-class quizzes mostly

 on Mondays, and weekly homeworks.
-All exams and quizzes are
+The quizzes are

-open-book open-notes, and you do need a calculator.
+you do need to bring your own tables and a working calculator.

 - Grading Policy